Asiimwe Deborah GKashugi: Writing

 Deborah's interest in storytelling and performance started in her childhood.
-She was raised in an oral literature and storytelling culture, where folklore is passed on from generation to generation, by word of mouth.
+She was raised in an oral literature and storytelling culture, with her parents reciting Ebyevugo poetry to her poetry as she was growing up.
 The majority of her work explores socio-political issues that affect developing countries.
 She writes for stage, sometimes for radio and for screen.
 Her work has been performed in Nairobi, Kenya, Kisumu, Kenya, and Kigali, Rwanda.
 In 2010, she was a recipient of the Theatre Communications Group (TCG) New Generation Future Leaders grant to work with the Sundance Institute Theatre Program.
 In the same year, Will Smith Look Alike, a radio play by Deborah Asiimwe, was the overall winner of the BBC playwriting competition.
 She received a co-operation fellowship of JES (Junges Ensemble Stuttgart) and Akademie Schloss Solitude for 2015.
-She has participated in many artists' gatherings and conferences, including the annual Arts in the One World Conference (CalArts, Valencia, California), a project of The More Life: Cultural Studies and Genocide Initiative, a collaboration between CalArts and the Interdisciplinary Genocide Study Center in Kigali, Rwanda; the Women Playwrights International Conference (WPI) in the Philippines (2003); and is the 2003 Sundance Theatre Lab international observer, and others.
+She has participated in many artists' gatherings and conferences, including the annual Arts in the One World Conference (CalArts, Valencia, California), a project of The More Life: Cultural Studies and Genocide Initiative, a collaboration between CalArts and the Interdisciplinary Genocide Study Center in Kigali, Rwanda; the Women Playwrights International (WPI) in the Philippines (2003); and is the 2003 Sundance Theatre Lab international observer, and others.